petrj/NetworkReading/README.md

 4. Run Get-NetworkReadingOutputUrl

-Howto capture m3u streams viewed in your browser?
+Howto capture all video streams (m3u8 playlists) viewed in your browser?

 Linux: